tomhanika/conexp-clj/doc/IO.md

 - Galicia (`:galicia`)
 - Anonymous Burmeister (`:anonymous-burmeister`)

+See [Common FCA File Formats for Formal Contexts](Common-FCA-File-Formats-for-Formal-Contexts.org) for somewhat more details on those formats.

 You can get the list of available input formats for contexts by executing `(list-context-input-formats)`.

 In case `conexp-clj` fails to determine your format correctly, you can explicitly specify